 The following result on the maximal overgroups of long root elements will be useful later.
 Recall that the long root elements comprise the class labelled $A_1$ in \cite[Tables 22.2.1-5]{LS_book}.

 \begin{thm} Let $H \in \mathcal{R}$.
 Then $H$ contains a long root element of $G$ only if $H \in \mathcal{L}$, where $\mathcal{L}$ is defined in Table \ref{tab:long}. \end{thm}

-\begin{proof} We need to rule out the existence of long root elements in each subgroup $H \in \mathcal{R} \setminus \mathcal{L}$ and we can typically use \cite{Law2} to do this.
+\begin{proof} We need to rule out the existence of long root elements in each subgroup $H \in \mathcal{R} \setminus \mathcal{L}$ and in most cases we can use \cite{Law2} to do this.
 For example, suppose $G = E_8$.
 If $H = F_4$ and $p=3$ then the $G$-class of each unipotent $H$-class is presented in \cite[Table 2]{CST} and we immediately deduce that $H$ does not contain any long root elements.
 By inspecting \cite[Tables 36, 37]{Law2}, we see that the same conclusion holds when $H = A_2A_1.2$ or $B_2$ (both with $p \geqs 5$), and for $H = A_1$ we can appeal to \cite[Table 27]{Law2}.
 Finally, suppose $p \geqs 7$ and $H = A_1 \times S_5$.
-If $y \in H$ has order $p$, then we may embed $y$ in a connected maximal rank subgroup $A_4^2$ of $G$ so that $y = y_1y_2$ and each $y_i \in A_4$ is regular.
-Then the $G$-class of $y$ is recorded in \cite[Table 26]{Law2} and we conclude that $H$ does not contain any long root elements.
+If $y \in H$ has order $p$, then we may embed $y$ in a connected maximal rank subgroup $A_4^2$ of $G$ so that $y = y_1y_2$ and each $y_i \in A_4$ is regular (see \cite[Lemma 1.5]{LS90}, for example).
+By inspecting \cite[Table 26]{Law2} we deduce that $y$ is contained in the $G$-class $E_8(a_7)$ and thus $H$ does not contain any long root elements.

 The other groups can be handled in the same way and we omit the details.
 Note that if $G = E_7$ and $H = (2^2 \times D_4).S_3$ (with $p \geqs 3$) then the proof of \cite[Proposition 5.12]{BGS} shows that $H$ does not contain long root elements. \end{proof}